davidfstr/Crystal-Web-Archiver/README.md

     * Clear completed root tasks in all cases, even in the rare case where all tasks except the first one are complete
-    * When deleting a ResourceRevision, don't delete revision body if project is read-only and properly related Resource as no longer being downloaded this session
+    * When deleting a ResourceRevision, don't delete revision body if project is read-only and properly mark related Resource as no longer being downloaded this session
     * When querying a ResourceRevision's size, don't crash with a traceback
     * When running as a macOS .app, log stdout and stderr to files correctly once more